Skip to main content

 - Kieran Oberman is a Lecturer in Politics and International Relations at the University of Edinburgh.
 His main research interest is international justice and, in particular, the ethics of immigration policy and just war theory.
 His recent academic publications have appeared in Ethics, Political Studies and Res Publica.
 He also writes for a wider audience, connecting political philosophy to current political events; see, for instance, his articles for the Just World Institute.
 His current research working papers can be found on his profile pages on academia.edu and ssrn.

-- Mathias Thaler is a Senior Lecturer in Political Theory and MSc IPT Programme Director.
+- Mathias Thaler is a Senior Lecturer in Political Theory.
 His main research interest is in contemporary political theory.
 He is currently working on a judgment-based approach to understanding, critiquing and reforming notions of political violence.
 This project has been supported by a Marie Curie Career Integration Grant (2013-2017).
 Thaler’s recent publications have appeared in Analyse & Kritik, Contemporary Political Theory, Critical Review of Social and Political Philosophy, European Journal of Political Theory and Philosophy & Social Criticism.
 He is the author of Moralische Politik oder politische Moral?
 Eine Analyse aktueller Debatten zur internationalen Gerechtigkeit (2008).
 For more information on his research interests, please consult his website.